The original version of this article was written by Jess Bacon and published on 31 May 2024.

 4. All of Us Strangers (2023)

-For his role as Harry, Mescal is an electric presence, taking on an impeccable Leeds accent and committing to several wonderfully intimate scenes.
-For this performance, Mescal was nominated for a Bafta for Best Supporting Actor and was unlucky not to do the same at the Oscars—both were won by Robert Downey Jr. for Oppenheimer.
+For his role as Harry, Mescal gives the movie an electric charge, taking on an impeccable Leeds accent and committing to several wonderfully intimate scenes.
+For this performance, Mescal was nominated for a Bafta for Best Supporting Actor and was unlucky not to do the same at the Oscars—even if nobody was beating Robert Downey Jr. for Oppenheimer that year.

 3. Hamnet (2025)

-With The History of Sound and Gladiator II not landing with critics and audiences quite as well as expected, there was a little pressure on Chloe Zhao’s Hamnet to hit the ground running—but my word, has it done that.
+With The History of Sound and Gladiator II not landing with critics and audiences quite as well as expected, there was some pressure on Chloe Zhao’s Hamnet to hit the ground running—but as its win for Best Drama at the Golden Globes recently showed, it's being received by most (if not all) viewers with open arms.
 Adapted from Maggie O’Farrell’s bestseller, this is the kind of heart-wrenching period movie that only comes around every once in a while—think The Remains of the Day, Little Women and Portrait of a Lady on Fire.

 Zhao’s movie reunites Mescal and Jessie Buckley as William and Agnes Shakespeare and focuses on the tragic death of their son.
-Both actors are already looking nailed on for various awards nominations, maybe even the big ones…
+At time of writing, it stands as second favourite for Best Picture at the Oscars.

 2. Normal People (2020)

-Mescal was a regular in Dublin’s theatre scene before landing the role of Connell Waldren in the 2020 miniseries Normal People, the role that stunned audiences across the globe and changed the young actor’s life.
-Based on Sally Rooney’s best-seller, Normal People is a beautifully moving, heartbreaking account of young love that fans of the Netflix series One Day, and anyone else with a heart, will immediately warm to.
+Mescal was an up-and-comer on the Dublin theatre scene before landing the role of Connell Waldren in the 2020 miniseries Normal People, a role that stunned audiences across the globe and changed the young actor’s life.
+Based on Sally Rooney’s best-seller, Normal People is a beautifully moving, wonderfully directed and consistently heartbreaking account of young love that fans of the Netflix series One Day, and anyone else with a heart, will immediately warm to.

 The show was nothing short of a sensation, and a lot of that was to do with the performances of Daisy Edgar-Jones and Mescal, the latter of whom went on to win a BAFTA for Best Actor and secure a Primetime Emmy nomination.